 So, follow this simple principle and pick only two tasks at a time, one – full mindful, and another – semi mindful and enjoy multi-tasking.

-Examples for good multitasking:
+Examples for good multitasking

 2. Downloading a big size software, typing an email. – Once you hit the download button and assign a disc space in your laptop, you’re free till the download is complete.
-Use that time to type, browse, drinking a cup of coffee etc.
+Use that time to type, browse, drink a cup of coffee etc.

 3. Jogging and listening to a self-help podcast.
 Jogging requires only your semi mind.
 You can utilize that full attention of your mind to listen to podcast related to your favorite topic.